omz/Dash-Plugin-for-Xcode/README.md

 # Dash Plugin for Xcode

-## Usage & Installation

-1. Download the source, build the Xcode project and restart Xcode.
-The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
-To uninstall, just remove the plugin from there (and restart Xcode).
-2. To use - **ALT+Click** any method/class/symbol in Xcode's text editor.

 ## Overview

 This plugin allows you to use [Dash](http://kapeli.com/dash/) instead of Xcode's own documentation viewer when using option-click (or the equivalent keyboard shortcut) to view the documentation for the selected symbol.